auth0/Guardian.swift/README.md

 > In case your app is not yet using push notifications or you're not familiar with it, you should check their [docs](https://developer.apple.com/go/?id=push-notifications).

-after your have all of them, you can enroll your device
+After your have all of them, you can enroll your device

 ```swift
 Guardian